-Lets take a quick look at why you should take the time to develop principles and then move on to how to develop them.
+Let's take a quick look at why you should take the time to develop principles and then move on to how to create them.

 You may not refer to your guiding principles daily, but they are useful to ensure that the long-term culture of the business is not eroded by decisions made for short-term expediency.